cocos/cocos-docs/en/cocos-service/sdkhub.md

 - **Config Set Management**

-  Config sets are an important feature of the SDKHub.
+  Config sets are an important feature of the Cocos SDKHub.
 When we need to publish a game to different platforms and integrate different SDKs for different platforms, we can create different "config sets" for them.
 We can even create multiple config sets for the same platform in order to manage multiple sets of different parameters.
-Then, when building the game, we can specify the corresponding config set in the **SDKHub Configuration** option of the **Build** panel to build a game project that integrates different SDKs.
+Then, when building the game, we can specify the corresponding config set in the **Cocos SDKHub Configuration** option of the **Build** panel to build a game project that integrates different SDKs.
 This makes our game integration SDKs a great way to work.

   How to create a config set?